ciao-group/coupled-sim-ciao/README.md

 1. **Re-import the Car Model**: After making adjustments, import the simplified car model into Unity.
 2. **Assign Textures and Materials**: Apply the correct textures and materials to the car model.
 Use the MR material for the front panel to enable real-world video pass-through.

+## Eye tracking / Logging

+There is a possibility to extract the data from Unity, but that is a workaround. <br>
+There is a much better, easier and more visual implementation made directly by Varjo.
+On [Varjo's website](https://developer.varjo.com/docs/get-started/gaze-data-collection) you can find an extensive guide on it.

 ## Acknowledgments